ProProperDev/Advanced-Vector/README.md

 # Advanced-Vector
 Hello everyone!
-In this project we will implement the functional of std::vector.
+In this project we will make our own implementation of the std::vector.
 Lets go!